collectiveaccess/ProvidenceDocs/_source/reporting/templates.rst

 ``<ifcount code="ca_entities.related" min="1" max="1">Related entity: ^ca_entities.preferred_labels.displayname</ifcount>``

-The <if> tag provides maximum control by using expressions to determine when content is displayed.
+The <if> tag provides maximum control by using :ref:`expressions <expressions>` to determine when content is displayed.
 For example, to output the display only if "current" is selected from the type drop-down in a repeating credit line container:

 .. code-block:: none